 What Information is Needed to Complete Form 5500?

 ERISA Form 5500 was created so the government can assess the financial condition, investments, and operations of all employee benefits plans.
 Fields on the form require the following information:

 Since January 1, 2010, all forms in the 5500 series must be filed electronically using the U.S. Department of Labor's EFAST system.
 For information, visit EFAST Software.

 For most plans, Form 5500 must be filed once per year, before July 31 (if July 31 is not a business day, the next business day).
 However, if the ERISA plan is not a calendar year plan, Form 5500 must be filed no later than the last day of the calendar month following the seventh calendar month following the end of the plan year.
 Extensions can be requested by submission of a Form 5558.
 If the Form 5558 is properly submitted before the deadline, an automatic 2.5 month extension will be granted.

 Additional assistance with ERISA Form 5500 can be found in the U.S. Department of Labor's Troubleshooter's Guide to Filing the ERISA Annual Report (Form 5500 and Form 5500-SF) and outside service BenefitsPro.

 While the majority of ERISA-related actions go on behind the scenes, at least with respect to the employee, it's important to understand how it relates to your benefits.
-If you believe your retirement or other benefits have not been handled properly or may have violated laws and regulations, you might consider speaking with an attorney.
-Get started today with a free legal evaluation by an employment attorney.
+If you believe your retirement or other benefits have not been handled properly or may have violated laws and regulations, you might consider speaking with an ERISA attorney near you today.